God’s Law Changed

 Bind up the testimony, seal the law among my disciples.

 In the last days there will be a sealing of God’s people in their foreheads, and Isaiah says it’s the law that’s sealed among His people.
-The sealing of the law in the forehead is God’s people making an unwavering decision in their mind to honor the authority of God’s law in their life as supreme and above the laws of men, no matter the cost.
+This sealing of the law in the forehead is God’s people making an unwavering decision in their mind to honor the authority of God’s law in their life as supreme and above the laws of men, no matter the cost.

 What is said about the saints?